codepath/android_guides/Debugging-Exceptions-within-your-App.md

 This will set you up to see only serious issues as they come up.

-## Debugging Procedure

-Now that we filtered our logs for errors.
-Let's get started fixing our app's crash!
-The basic steps for diagnosing and resolving a crash are outlined below:

-1. Find the final exception stack trace within the Android Monitor (logcat)
-2. Identify the exception type, message, and file with line number
-3. Open the file within your app and find the line number
-4. Look at the exception type and message to diagnose the problem
-5. If the problem is not familiar, google around searching for answers
-6. Make fixes based on the proposed solutions and re-run the app
-7. Repeat until the crash no longer occurs

-First off though when you see the crash dialog, **don't press OK** on the dialog when you see that error until **after you've already went through these steps**.

 ### Witnessing the Crash

-First, suppose we were building a simple movie trailer app that lets the users browse new movies and watch trailers from Youtube.
+Next, suppose we were building a simple movie trailer app that lets the users browse new movies and watch trailers from Youtube.
 Imagine we ran the app, and we wanted to play the trailer and we saw this crash instead:

 <img src="http://i.imgur.com/Z22GWZe.gif" width="300" />